cdcasey/12gov3/posts/2020-01-14-30-water-history-of-irrigation/index.md

 excerpt: ""
 ---

 In the first of a two-part series on water, Hallie and Chris discuss irrigation and water use.
-We learn it's history, dating from prehistory to today, how it's used and why it's so important.
+We learn it’s history, dating from prehistory to today, how it’s used and why it’s so important.
 We also learn that Chris is still confused about what is and is not a berry.

 You can check out the stellar podcast the future of agriculture at [futureofag.com](https://futureofag.com/) or wherever you get your podcasts.